open-wc/open-wc/packages/karma-esm/README.md

 See the [node-resolve documentation of es-dev-server](https://open-wc.org/developing/es-dev-server.html#node-resolve) for more information.

-### dedupe

-Deduplicate packages, ensuring only one version of a package is resolved.

-See the [dedupe documentation of es-dev-server](https://open-wc.org/developing/es-dev-server.html#dedupe) for more information.

 ### coverage

 Due to a bug in karma, the test coverage reporter causes browser logs to appear twice which can be annoying